gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 ## How to use

+This plugin configures Gatsby to create a `manifest.json` file on every site build.

+## Generating icons

+It can be tedious creating the multitude of icon sizes required by different devices and browsers.
+This plugin includes code to auto-generate smaller icons from a larger src image.

-There are three configs in which this plugin will function: manual, hybrid, and auto.
-These three configuration options are explained below.
-The plugin functions differently depending on which of the three you choose.
+There are three modes in which icon generation can function: manual, hybrid, and auto.
+These three modes are explained below.
+Icon generation functions differently depending on which of the three you choose.

-### Auto config
+### Automatic mode

-In the auto config you are responsible for defining the entire web app manifest except for the icons portion.
+In the automatic mode, you are responsible for defining the entire web app manifest except for the icons portion.
 You only provide a high resolution source icon.
 The icons themselves and the needed config will be generated at build time.
 See the example below:

 ```javascript
 // In your gatsby-config.js